The last few weeks have given those of us working in the energy industry barely time to draw breath.

-All this volatility can be deeply unsettling for those who are reliant on the energy sector for their monthly pay cheque.
+All this volatility can be deeply unsettling for those who are reliant on the energy sector.
+Especially for their monthly pay cheque.
 But, as someone who has been in the energy sector for a good few years, I can confidently say that we are just going through a period of ‘re-balancing’.
-I talked about this in my blog at the beginning of 2018 – that the flurry of new entrants entering the market couldn’t continue at the same pace.
-And I think this is the beginning of stage two – a rationalisation and resettlement of the retail market.
-This period of higher wholesale prices and closer regulatory scrutiny will act as a ‘shake out’ – those businesses without the right business models, or software and technology or that are simply unprofitable will fall out of the market, either via acquisition or liquidation.
+I talked about this in my blog at the beginning of 2018.
+That the flurry of new entrants entering the market couldn’t continue at the same pace.
+And I think this is the beginning of stage two.
+A rationalisation and resettlement of the retail market.
+This period of higher wholesale prices and closer regulatory scrutiny will act as a ‘shake out.’
+Those businesses without the right business models, software, technology or that are simply unprofitable will fall out of the market.
+Either via acquisition or liquidation.

-Whilst that might seem quite alarming, and there is much talk of an ineffective market, rates of failure for utilities businesses are actually a lot lower than in the wider business community.
-There’s an often quoted figure of around 50% of start-ups failing within 3 years – you won’t see anything like that failure rate in this market.
-Energy retail start-ups are typically relatively well capitalised, are mostly started by people who have a degree of experience in the sector, and are usually supported by well-regarded technology partners.
+Whilst that might seem quite alarming, and there is much talk of an ineffective market.
+Rates of failure for utilities businesses are actually a lot lower than in the wider business community.
+There’s an often quoted figure of around 50% of start-ups failing within 3 years.
+You won’t see anything like that failure rate in this market.
+Energy retail start-ups are typically relatively well capitalised.
+They are mostly started by people who have a degree of experience in the sector, and are usually supported by well-regarded technology partners.